-In this context, the Audit Committee has reviewed and discussed the audited financial statements for the year ended December 31, 2007 with management and with PricewaterhouseCoopers LLP, SIGA's independent registered public accounting firm.
-The Audit Committee has discussed with PricewaterhouseCoopers LLP the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (Communications with Audit Committees), which includes, among other items, matters related to the conduct of the audit of SIGA's annual financial statements.
+In this context, the Audit Committee has reviewed and discussed the audited financial statements for the year ended December 31, 2008 with management and with PricewaterhouseCoopers LLP, SIGA's independent registered public accounting firm.
+The Audit Committee has discussed with PricewaterhouseCoopers LLP the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (Communications with Audit Committees) as adopted by The Public Company Oversight Board in Rule 3200T, which includes, among other items, matters related to the conduct of the audit of SIGA's annual financial statements.

-The Audit Committee has also received the written disclosures and the letter from PricewaterhouseCoopers LLP required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees) and has discussed with PricewaterhouseCoopers LLP the issue of their independence from SIGA and management.
-In addition, the Audit Committee has considered whether the provision of non-audit services by the independent registered public accounting firm in 2007 is compatible with maintaining the auditors' independence and has concluded that it is.
+The Audit Committee has also received the written disclosures and the letter from PricewaterhouseCoopers LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accountant's communications with the audit committee concerning independence and has discussed with PricewaterhouseCoopers LLP the issue of their independence from SIGA and management.
+In addition, the Audit Committee has considered whether the provision of non-audit services by the independent registered public accounting firm in 2008 is compatible with maintaining the auditors' independence and has concluded that it is.

-Based on its review of the audited financial statements and the various discussions noted above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in SIGA's Annual Report on Form 10-K for the year ended December 31, 2007.
-The Audit Committee has also recommended, subject to stockholder ratification, the selection of SIGA's independent registered public accounting firm for the year ending December 31, 2008.
+Based on its review of the audited financial statements and the various discussions noted above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in SIGA's Annual Report on Form 10-K for the year ended December 31, 2008.
+The Audit Committee has also recommended, subject to stockholder ratification, the selection of SIGA's independent registered public accounting firm for the year ending December 31, 2009.

-The members of the Audit Committee are Paul G. Savas, Judy S. Slotkin and James J. Antal, none of whom is or, during the fiscal year 2007, was, an employee of SIGA.
+The members of the Audit Committee are Paul G. Savas, Judy S. Slotkin and James J. Antal, none of whom is or, during the fiscal year 2008, was, an employee of SIGA.